cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 This is an example of server-side scripts, one that can improve user experience.

 You can find the complete code [here](https://github.com/cosmos/academy-checkers-ui/tree/server-indexing).

+## Next up

+You now have a working Checkers GUI.
+This rather long preparatory effort was made in order to use recent packages.
+You are now ready to integrate it with the Checkers blockchain.

+This is the objective of the [next section](./cosmjs-gui.md).